FreedominaStonyField/Chorequesttracker/README.md

 - **Progress tracking** – Track total cash earned, withdrawn, and rollover balances.
 - **Animated rewards** – Claiming a chore triggers a celebratory pop-up so you feel the win.
 - **Local persistence** – Progress is saved in `localStorage` so the deck is waiting when you return.
+- **Admin debug tools** – Run reward pool simulations and regenerate the daily deck to validate payouts.

 ## Getting Started